 A Requirement to Fill in Name and Address is Sufficient.
 Two of the plaintiffs signed agreements that required them to fill out their name and address next to the arbitration provision, “explicitly stating that the agreement to arbitrate was effective.”
 The court ruled that the arbitration provisions in these contracts were “valid and enforceable.”

+This statute is likely not enforceable in light of the Federal Arbitration Act’s prohibition on state restrictions on agreements to arbitrate.
+Until someone challenges that idea, it is best to behave as though it is enforceable.
 Since the goal is to create an enforceable arbitration clause, we should employ best practices.
 The court clearly liked the fact that the plaintiffs had to take affirmative action in the arbitration clause, which indicated that they gave that specific authorization.
 Since this practice was approved by the court, it would obviously be best practice in Nevada (or when drafting a contract calling for arbitration in Nevada) to include this requirement.

 In addition to these pointers on how to write a better arbitration clause, I also recommend having a separate signature line either next to or underneath the arbitration clause no matter where it is found in the document.
 It should require the contracting party to acknowledge the following:

 I, ______________ (name) of _______________________________________(address), do hereby acknowledge that I have read this arbitration agreement and affirmatively agreed to and give this specific authorization to submit to arbitration any dispute arising between the parties to this Agreement, as provided for in the above Paragraph ___, and that I am bound to the same.

 Signed: ____________________________, this ___ day of ______, 20__.